-In Tibet butterlamps were originally fuelled by clarified yak butter and the act of using such an ordinary, everyday substance to provide illumination was seen as symbolic of transforming our ordinary, everyday mind into a mind capable of the wisdom and compassion of enlightenment.
+In Tibet butterlamps were fuelled by clarified yak butter and the act of using such an ordinary, everyday substance to provide illumination was seen as symbolic of transforming our ordinary, everyday mind into the Â wise compassionate of enlightenment.
 These days candles are used instead of yak butter, but the symbolism remains the same.

 |Up to 99 Lamps||25p each.|

 Once your date is confirmed by reception please use the button below, and put the lighting date in the comments section.